It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 Normal tissue is treated for two main reasons:

-- To take into account the body’s movement of respiration and the normal movement of organs within the body, which can change the location of a tumor between treatments.
+- To take into account the body’s movement of respiration and the regular activity of organs within the body, which can change the location of a tumor between treatments.

-- To reduce the likelihood of tumor recurrence of cancer cells that have spread to normal tissue near the tumor (called microscopic local spread).
+- To reduce the likelihood of tumor recurrence of cancer cells that have spread to normal tissue near cancer (called the microscopic local spread).

 The type of radiation therapy prescribed by a radiation oncologist depends on many factors, including: